 Miles is consultant at York House.
 He has worked for BIRT since 2003.
 His research interests include traumatic brain injury, neurobehavioural rehabilitation, and the impact of neurological disability on family systems functioning.

-Abigail Wallace is the Assistant Psychologist working on the Outcome Measures.
-She also assists on other projects throughout the Trust.
+Tom Griffiths is the Assistant Psychologist working on the Outcome Measures.
+He also assists on other projects throughout the Trust.